This Affiliate Services Agreement (“Agreement”) is entered into between:

 - is not (and does not encourage) defamatory, libellous, obscene, or otherwise unlawful (the Company shall have sole responsibility for determining whether or not such action has taken place);

-- does not violate any applicable law, statute or subordinate legislation including but not limited to applicable Privacy and Data Protection laws; GDPR rules and regulations, as applicable;
+- does not violate any applicable law, statute or subordinate legislation including but not limited to applicable Privacy and Data Protection laws; GDPR, Data Protection Act 2018, or any other rules and regulations as applicable;

 - does not, to the best of its knowledge and belief, contain any viruses, Trojan horses, worms, time bombs, or other computer programming routines that are intended to damage, detrimentally interfere with, surreptitiously intercept, or expropriate any system, data or personal information;